 Islet transplants for treatment of type 1 diabetes – 2007-current

-Ten patients with type 1 diabetes have received a total of 18 transplants of insulin-producing islets isolated by a team from SVI, through the Australian Islet Transplantation Program (ITP).
-Many of these patients are now insulin independent and no longer suffer severe hypoglycaemic episodes.
+To date, the Australian Islet Transplantation Program (ITP) has resulted in 42 people with type 1 diabetes being transplanted with islets.
+Many of these patients are now no longer dependent on insulin injections and no longer suffer severe hypoglycaemic episodes.
 This new type of transplant surgery to help people with a severe form of type 1 (juvenile) diabetes is carried out at St. Vincent’s Hospital, Melbourne in collaboration with SVI.
 Initially funded by the Juvenile Diabetes Research Foundation (JDRF) and the Australian Department of Health and Ageing, and now through a Nationally Funded Centre, the ITP aims to take islet transplantation from an experimental procedure to a real clinical option for Australians with type 1 diabetes.
 The ITP is a consortium involving St. Vincent’s and Austin Health in Melbourne, Westmead Hospital in Sydney and the Queen Elizabeth Hospital in Adelaide.

 Structure of the GMCSF receptor – (published in Cell in 2008)